actuallysoham/HelloJapan/README.md

 ## Key Learnings

-* Got a change to revise basic CSS/ jQuery.
+* Got a chance to revise basic CSS/ jQuery.
 * SVG file formats and how to work with them.

 ## License